Has the dust settled from the UCLA chatter last month? TCU’s Jamie Dixon says ...

 “We’re also in the best conference in the country, so we’re the next step to the NBA.
 We’re the closest thing to it, so it allows people to make that transition, look at that transition, or believe they are that close.
 We are that close.
 We’re the closest conference to it.”

 One of the players testing the NBA Draft waters is TCU guard Desmond Bane.
-Most signs point to him returning for a senior season, but he won’t make that decision until later this month.
+Most signs point to him returning for his senior season, but he won’t make that decision until later this month.

 Dixon feels Bane has positioned himself well to evaluate his pro potential during this period, while also being in good shape to graduate without an overly demanding class schedule should he return.